+Name Description Default

+test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
+Empty s tring

+(no test)

-Name Description Default test.run.excludes.pattern Pattern of classes excluded from the test suite execution.
-Empty st (no test) ring toot was followers When this was sufficient to two the build fails if an away is usigned (HO test) test.run.failonerror When this property is set to true, the build fails if an error is raised. true test.run.includes.pattern Pattern of classes included in the test suite execution. / (all tests) skip.test When this property is set (any value), the tests are not executed.
+test.run.failonerror When this property is set to true, the build fails if an error is raised.

+true

+test.run.includes.pattern Pattern of classes included in the test suite execution.

+/ (all

+tests)

+skip.test When this property is set (any value), the tests are not executed.
 Not set